Mastodon

 • Dividend tax rose by 2pp in April 2026 - basic 8.75% to 10.75%, higher 33.75% to 35.75% (more expensive Ltd Co distributions)

-The old rule of thumb that incorporating saves money above £30k-£40k of profit no longer holds.
+The old rule of thumb that incorporating saves money above £30k-£40k of profit no longer holds in most cases.
 Even a £9,100 director salary now triggers £615/year of employer NI.

 Frequently Asked Questions